 The Talent Dividend collaborated with state public officials to require academic and career planning opportunities for all students.
 The academic and career plan mandate, issued on May 21st, 2013, requires all students, beginning in 6th grade, to engage in academic and career planning activities.
 This process builds on students’ interests and passions throughout their middle and high school careers.

 Subsequently, we now partner with the Wisconsin Department of Workforce Development and the Wisconsin Department of Public Instruction by serving on the Academic and Career Planning Advisory Council.
 The council guides the rollout of the academic and career plan mandate to all students in Wisconsin by the 2017-18 school year.

 The Talent Dividend assisted Community Career Connections, Inc., in rolling out Inspire Southeast Wisconsin, an online community development platform that enables connections between employers and their future workforce.
 In many ways, Inspire is the 2.0 version of our My Life!
 My Plan! workshop.
 It allows businesses to create profiles and helps students foster career interests and connect with businesses and mentors on an ongoing basis.
 Best of all, Community Career Connections, Inc. – the same consultant that worked with the GMC to launch the My Life!
 My Plan! workshop program – leads the Inspire efforts.

 Due to all of these successes, our My Life!
-My Plan! workshop looks very different in the 2015-16 school year and plays a different role in this much-advanced academic and career planning landscape.
-Our next steps will fully integrate the My Life!
-My Plan! workshop into Inspire Southeast Wisconsin’s efforts.
+My Plan! workshop looked very different in the 2015-16 school year and played a different role in this much-advanced academic and career planning landscape.
+The My Life!
+My Plan! workshop was fully integrated into Inspire Southeast Wisconsin’s efforts.